GitHubTamediaEis/AWS-CF-CloudFormationPipeline/README.md

     - Example: source::Mytemplate.yaml
 - Artifact bucket can be accessed by the CodeBuild during the building step, its name is made available in the variable $BucketName
 - Container registry, when selected, can be accessed by the CodeBuild during the building step, its name is made available in the variable $ContainerRegistryName
+- The AWS account id is exposed in the environment variable AWS_ACCOUNTID.
+This one is not present in the default variables (https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html)
 Buildspec.yaml example:
 ````yaml
     version: 0.2